 More about this marker.
 It appears that this marker was originally erected elsewhere, most likely on Route 40, about 2 miles from where Joppa Town was originally located.

 There are no existing buildings in the original Joppa Town.
 The village was on a navigable waterway that quickly silted in as adjoining land was cleared.
 The shore line has so drastically changed from 300 years ago, that nothing is known about the area.

 — Submitted June 24, 2007, by Bill Pfingsten of Bel Air, Maryland.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on June 22, 2007, by Bill Pfingsten of Bel Air, Maryland.
-This page has been viewed 2,534 times since then and 2 times this year.
+This page was last revised on July 1, 2020.
+It was originally submitted on June 22, 2007, by Bill Pfingsten of Bel Air, Maryland.
+This page has been viewed 2,964 times since then and 154 times this year.
+Last updated on July 1, 2020, by Carl Gordon Moore Jr. of North East, Maryland.
 Photos: 1. submitted on June 22, 2007, by Bill Pfingsten of Bel Air, Maryland.
-2. submitted on December 10, 2009, by James Rice of Kingsville, Maryland. • J. J. Prats was the editor who published this page.
+2. submitted on December 10, 2009, by James Rice of Kingsville, Maryland.